janviig/AutOffice/README.md

-# AutoOffice
+# Automating office lights project

 IoT project for lights to work in a office, creating a control panel for the lights, for making the system scalable Consists of:
 - Simple HTML website created
 - Deployed via Heroku